Skip to Content

 Some host universities have compulsory medical insurance schemes you will be obliged to join as well.
 Your host university will provide you with the details of their plan and requirements.

 Safe Travel is the official source of advice for New Zealanders travelling or living overseas.
-We recommend that you check the website for current travel advice for the region where you are intending to travel.
+We recommend you check their website for current travel advice for the region where you are intending to travel.
 It is recommended that you register with Safe Travel so that the NZ Ministry of Foreign Affairs and Trade can contact you if there is an unforeseen crisis in the region, or if you have a family emergency while you are overseas.
 You may also wish to consider registering with the New Zealand Embassy or Consulate in the country where you will be living during your exchange.

 You will need a current passport valid for at least six months beyond your intended date of return to New Zealand.
 Apply for one at least three months before your expected departure date if you don't have a passport.
 Once the passport is issued you should then apply for the appropriate visa.